Clearview’s Facial Recognition App Has Been Used By The Justice Department, ICE, Macy’s, Walmart, And The NBA

 “The fact that their client list includes all these major corporations shows that private entities can also use this type of invasive technology in incredibly abusive ways,” she said.

 For a company that maintains its tools are for law enforcement, Clearview’s client list includes a startling number of private companies in industries like entertainment (Madison Square Garden and Eventbrite), gaming (Las Vegas Sands and Pechanga Resort Casino), sports (the National Basketball Association), fitness (Equinox), and even cryptocurrency (Coinbase).
-The logs also show that the startup is particularly interested in banking and finance, with 46 financial institutions trying the facial recognition tool in the 12 months.
+The logs also show that the startup is particularly interested in banking and finance, with 46 financial institutions trying the facial recognition tool.

 A Bank of America spokesperson confirmed to BuzzFeed News that it’s not a paying customer, but declined to explain why Clearview’s logs list it as having conducted more than 1,900 searches.
 “We’re not a client of Clearview,” a Bank of America spokesperson said.
 “We haven’t been a client, we didn’t stop being a client, and we never were a client.”